Botulism

 Early symptoms also include visual problems.
 Double visionTrusted Source, or diplopia, is often present, and it can affect one eyeball or both eyes.
 As you can easily guess, it is a condition during which the patient sees double the object being observed.
 In addition to this, blurred vision may also occur.
 Visual disturbances may also include symptoms such as photophobia, convergent strabismus, drooping eyelids, and pupillary dilation.

-Speech And Swallowing Disturbances
+Speech and Swallowing Disturbances

 Further symptoms associated with cranial nerve palsy include dysphagiaTrusted Source or difficulty swallowing.
 The patient has difficulty taking in food.
 DysarthiaTrusted Source also occurs, which consists of slurred speech.
 Speech becomes indistinct, and the patient distorts the sounds of the lip and tongue.
 In addition to dysphagia and flaccid dysarthria, palatal paresis and dysphoniaTrusted Source, or voice alteration, are noted.
 The abnormalities may concern the acoustic components of the voice, i.e., timbre, frequency, volume level, and duration.